Residency & Fellowship

 Mission and Vision

-We develop versatile pharmacy leaders, utilizing the vast experiential and academic resources available in the Texas Medical Center and the greater Houston area
+To develop contemporary pharmacy leaders to be change agents for the future of healthcare utilizing the vast experiential and academic resources available in the Texas Medical Center and the greater Houston area

-We will be the premier training site for future health-system pharmacy leaders using a seamless partnership between academia and experiential training
+We will be the premier training program for future health-system pharmacy leaders using a seamless partnership between academia and experiential training

 - 24-month program offering M.S. in Pharmacy Administration and PGY1/PGY2 certificate